-translator stations have ceased operations."
-Although the Renewal Decision, by its terms, requires a single compliance showing covering all Stations, we consider it appropriate and equitable at this point to accept Peninsula's compliance showings with respect to the non-Seward Translators and to address compliance issues relating specifically to the Seward Translators separately.
-Accordingly, we condition grant of the Seward Translators' Assignment Applications on Peninsula submitting the required certifications within 30 days of the issuance of this letter decision.
-Grant of the Seward Translators' Assignment Applications will not be effective until the Bureau receives and issues its concurrence to the required compliance certifications.
+translator stations have ceased operations."115 Although the Renewal Decision, by its terms, requires a single compliance showing covering all Stations, we consider it appropriate and equitable at this point to accept Peninsula's compliance showings with respect to the non-Seward Translators and to address compliance issues relating specifically to the Seward Translators separately.
+Accordingly, we condition grant of the Seward Translators' Assignment Applications on Peninsula submitting the required certifications within 30 days of the issuance of this letter decision.116 Grant of the Seward Translators' Assignment Applications and issues its concurrence to the required compliance certifications.
 Failure to submit these certifications as directed will result in rescission of the grant of the relevant Seward Translator's Assignment and Renewal Applications and cancellation of any non-compliant Seward Translator license for failure to comply with conditions of renewal.